nestybox/sysbox/docs/user-guide/design.md

 closely resemble a virtual host while ensuring proper isolation from the rest of the system.

 sysbox-mgr is a daemon that provides services to sysbox-runc and sysbox-fs.
-For example, it manages assignment of exclusive user namespace user-ID and group-ID mappings to system containers, manages some special mounts that Sysbox adds to system containers, etc.
+For example, it manages assignment user-ID and group-ID mappings to system containers, manages some special mounts that Sysbox adds to system containers, etc.

 Together, sysbox-fs and sysbox-mgr are the "back-ends" for sysbox.
 Communication between the sysbox components is done via gRPC.

 Users don't normally interact with the Sysbox components directly.
 Instead, they use higher level apps (e.g., Docker) that interact with Sysbox to deploy system containers.

 ## Ubuntu Shiftfs Module